Campaign of the Month: October 2017

 Breaking this order of precedence implies a direct challenge of authority and is an acceptable lead-in to a duel of monomacy (even if it were unintentional—but not if it were directly caused by the superior).

 Gifting: Among Invictus Kindred, the giving of gifts is a remarkable statement.
 Any gift given, whether in public or private, may imply affection, support or deference.
 What is most important is that the gift demonstrates significance, effectively saying that the gift-giver believes the recipient is worthy of notice.
-The giving of any gift allows the recipient some small power, because she is free to refuse it.
+The giving of any gift allows the recipient some small power, because they are free to refuse it.
 Refusal of a gift is, of course, an insult proportional to the sacrifice the gift represents.
 A refusal can lead to a duel, if the parties involved are hot-headed enough, or to a long-lasting animosity, if they are not.

 Many Invictus vampires give small gifts of jewelry to one another as a bonding exercise, simply to acknowledge ties of blood or friendship (and to make sure that anybody who sees the exchange understands that the participants are on good terms with one another).

 It is customary, upon settling a dispute in a manner that is to the satisfaction of both parties, to exchange a paltry gift as an indicator that all is well.
-Some Kindred insist that the signing of contracts is always followed by a trade of pens, while one South American Prince is known to require monomacy duelists to exchange gloves upon resolving their challenge.
+Some Kindred insist that the signing of contracts is always followed by a trade of pens, while one South American prince is known to require monomacy duelists to exchange gloves upon resolving their challenge.

 Display: To accept a gift is one thing.
 To wear or display it is something entirely different and provides yet another subtle avenue of statement to the members of the covenant.
 Wearing an accepted gift in public implies a return of affection or support for the one who gave the gift: it essentially means that the recipient wishes to be associated with the giver.
 Not such a big deal in some cases, but when you’re talking about a vampire who’s making a bid for praxis (or one who is somehow scandalous), wearing a gift in public can provoke quite a reaction from those who notice.

 Beyond gifts, the rule of display applies also to the self.
 Where one chooses to make appearances and how one positions oneself are equally important.
-Standing at the shoulder of another vampire indicates associative support again, while taking his arm is a declaration of affection.
+Standing at the shoulder of another vampire indicates associative support again, while taking their arm is a declaration of affection.
 Facing another vampire without bowing the head indicates a formal indifference, while bowing the head is a display of subjugation.

 Simply attending an event indicates support for the host.
 Thus, it is expected that all Invictus Kindred attend every official covenant event (unless they want to bring their loyalty into question).
 Even making an appearance within the bounds of another vampire’s domain can be considered a declaration of association, assuming the visit is peaceful.